 You will need to consider how you’ll return the rental car to the agency.
 Upon your arrest, your license will more than likely be confiscated, which makes returning the rental a challenge.
-You and your criminal defense attorney may be able to work with the judge to grant you a temporary license in order to bring the car back to the agency.
-If not, the police might call the rental agency and have someone from the office come pick it up.
+You and your criminal defense attorney may be able to work with the Department of Motor Vehicle to grant you a temporary license.
+If not, the police might call the rental agency and have someone from their office come pick it up.
 This can happen at the scene of the crime or at a later date.

 What If Your Car Is Impounded?